In a world of Whatsapp, Messenger, and Instagram, the way we communicate has changed.

 Integration with CRM

-Usually, a type of Customer relationship management (CRM) software is integrated with the call tracking software to store the information and details about leads you generated.
+Usually, a type of Customer relationship management (CRM) software is integrated with the call tracking software to store the information and details about leads you generate.

 Source: Monday